Ravitz Foundation Phase 1 / Translational Research Center

 Enhancing our commitment to advancing cancer treatment

-Patients who volunteer to participate in Phase 1 clinical trials are strictly monitored by faculty physicians, research nurses and data managers dedicated specifically to the center.
-The Phase 1 unit, which is located on the Cancer Center's second floor, offers four chairs and two beds for infusion as well as facilities for specialized patient monitoring.
+Our dedicated translational research is open to clinical trials for all types of cancer.
+Patients who volunteer to participate in Phase 1 clinical trials are able to participate in these trials in a centralized space with strict monitoring by faculty physicians, research nurses and data managers - all dedicated specifically to the center.
+The Phase 1 Unit, which is located on the Cancer Center's second floor, offers four chairs and two beds for infusion as well as facilities for specialized patient monitoring.

 Under the leadership of Moshe Talpaz, M.D., associate director of translational research and David Smith, M.D., clinical director of the Ravitz Foundation Translational Research Center, we offer comprehensive translational research resources for a range of investigators:

 - University of Michigan Comprehensive Cancer Center faculty

 - Pharmaceutical and biotechnology companies

 True to the collaborative environment fostered at the University of Michigan and supported by leadership, the Ravitz Foundation Translational Research Center bring clinicians and researchers together in one space, with a laboratory equipped to provide a wide spectrum of services to assess the biological impact of potential therapies used in the clinic.